Yingkai-Li/yingkai-li.github.io/_pages/about.md

 ### News
 * I'm hiring a postdoc for a one-year position, with the possibility of renewal for a second year.
 If you're interested, feel free to submit your application [here](https://careers.nus.edu.sg/NUS/job/ARTS-&-SOC-SC-Postdoctoral-Fellow-%28Economics%29-Kent/31069444/).
+* I host visiting students throughout the year.
+If you're interested in visiting for several months or half a year, please feel free to contact me directly via email.
 <!-- * I'm co-organizing the [EC'24 Workshop on Information Acquisition](https://sites.google.com/u.northwestern.edu/information-acquisition).
 Calling for posters now.
 Deadline: June 7th. -->

 ### Research Interests